 As Coast Survey receives new data for updating its charts, the information is prioritized as being either Critical or Routine.
 Critical data includes any changes that may pose a danger to navigation and that mariners should be informed of as soon as possible.
-This includes, but is not limited to changes to the position or characteristics of aids to navigation (buoys, beacons, and lights), newly discovered rocks, wrecks, shoals, or other dangerous obstructions, and changes to the shape or minimum depths of federally maintained channels.
-All other data is categorized as routine.
-This includes the results of ordinary hydrographic and shoreline surveys, which could be extensive, but have not identified any immediate dangers.
+This includes, but is not limited to changes to the position or characteristics of aids to navigation (buoys, beacons, and lights), newly discovered rocks, wrecks, shoals, or other dangerous obstructions, and changes to the position or minimum depths of federally maintained channels.
+All other data are categorized as routine.
+This includes ordinary hydrographic and shoreline surveys, which can be extensive, but have not identified any immediate dangers.

 In the past, only chart updates for ENC, RNC and paper nautical charts provided Critical data corrections.
-New Routine data was only provided in New Editions.
+New Routine data were only provided in New Editions.